Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Simulation and Experimental Results

-The aim of the simulations is to prove whether our encoded landmark localization and navigation scheme is viable and adds a significant computational overhead or not.
+The aim of the simulations is to prove whether our encoded landmark localization and navigation scheme adds a significant computational overhead or not.

-Figure \ref{fig:simulation_results}\,(b) shows the path recovered from odometry measurements and hash-based localization with doorway hashes only, and all three types of hashes, together with the ground truth (GT).
-The data is recorded over 150\,s; the translation odometry noise is set with $\sigma_t=0.03$, and rotation noise with $\sigma_r=0.05$.
-The absolute error of each of these paths is given in Fig.~\ref{fig:simulation_results}\,(c).
-Because the doorway-type landmarks are predominant in the chosen simulation environment, the localization error does not decrease significantly when also considering rooms and concave corners.
+Fig.~\ref{fig:simulation_results}\,(a) shows the path recovered from odometry measurements and hash-based localization with doorway hashes only, and all three types of hashes, together with the ground truth (GT).
+The data was recorded over 150\,s; the translation odometry noise was set with $\sigma_t=0.03$, and rotation noise with $\sigma_r=0.05$.
+The error distribution for the two methods is given in Fig.~\ref{fig:simulation_results}\,(c).

-In the simulated environment, we have predefined the position of landmarks with an accuracy of $0.1$\,m.
-Therefore, when analyzing the errors in Fig.~\ref{fig:simulation_results}\,(c) and Fig.~\ref{fig:simulation_results}\,(d), any values below $0.15$~m represent virtually zero error.
-Fig.~\ref{fig:simulation_results}\,(d) shows that the localization method is robust even when the odometry error increases significantly ($\sigma_t=0.05$).
-However, there is a limit, around $\sigma_t=0.06$, for which the size of the environment is big enough that the robot is unable to match landmark hashes due to odometry error.
-In order to calculate these hashes, we assume an error tolerance with respect to its estimated position of $\pm0.5$\,m, independently of the size of the grid utilized to locate the landmarks and generate the hashes.
+In the simulated environment, we predefined the position of landmarks with an accuracy of $0.1$\,m.
+Therefore, when analyzing the errors in Fig.~\ref{fig:simulation_results}\,(b), any values below $0.15$~m represent virtually zero error.
+Fig.~\ref{fig:simulation_results}\,(b) shows that the localization method is robust even when the odometry error increases significantly ($\sigma_t=0.05$).
+However, there is a limit, around $\sigma_t=0.06$, for which the size of the environment is big enough so that the robot is unable to match the correspondent landmark hashes due to accumulated odometry drift.
+In order to calculate these hashes, we assumed an error tolerance with respect to its estimated position of $\pm0.5$\,m, independently of the size of the grid utilized to locate the landmarks and generate the hashes.
+This limit defines the computational time required for the hash search together with the grid size.